(Ah, my own podium. Warning, I've waited years for this! )

 When we returned to Grenada, just before Christmas '83, the combat was effectively over.
 U.S. soldiers were handing out Christmas toys to the children of Grenada, who absolutely loved them.
 "God Bless America" was painted by the locals on walls, on the billboards, even right on the roads wherever we went.
 At the time, we were exploring with cruising friends Steve and Jan Reed.
 Now, Steve is an ex-Marine Corps helicopter pilot.
 Although currently inactive, he'd served in Vietnam and seen more than he'll talk about.
 One day we were walking down the street when an old woman came running out of her shack, fell to her knees at Steve's feet, and started embracing him and telling him how glad she was that the U.S. had arrived.
 She was so effusive in her praise of the U.S. that she got Steve crying with her, right there in the middle of the street.
 Powerful stuff.

 America takes a lot of heat for poor foreign policy.
-Some of that is probably justified, but not all.
+Some of that is justified, but not all.
 It bugs me that the press had the overwhelming opportunity to report something good, and it decided to focus instead on the minute quantity of negative.
-The actions and feelings of the people down here were not accurately reported, to America's detriment.
+The actions and feelings of the Caribbean people were not accurately reported, to America's detriment.
 The press should be ashamed of themselves.

 OK, I feel better now -- I'll get down off my soapbox.
 But I can't help wondering -